kameda-yoshinari/IMISToolExeA/README.md

 200: google colab local
 300: python, numpy, and pytorch
 4xx: A textbook 「ゼロから作るDeep Learning」
-500: A online course text of Deep learning by chainer
+500: (Deleted as chainer is obsolute)

 Report4: template of the report this week